pvlsk/hello-world-pavels/log.md

 Found it challenging to create multi layer of derived tables in Hackerrank.
 I need more practice with Replace and Translate functions.
 Very cool when you do it one step at the time starting with deepest inner functions.

+<h1>Day 4: January 8, 2018</h1>
+**Today's Progress**:
+- Completed delimited list conversion from the SQL Cook book.
+- Also tried to wrestle with weekly report in Alation.
+Need to figure out why ad_cost is higher then total spent in Campaign Manager.

+**Thoughts:**  Feeling progress overall, but I really need to start building these weekly reports for my clients and generate more ideas at the same time on how to improve performance dashboards: For example, adding unique members reached per week (and % change), view-through impressions, and many more.

+<h1>Day 5: January 9, 2018</h1>
+**Today's Progress**:
+- Worked on converting delimited lists into numeric rows for each value in the list.
+Learned a new function called split_part

+**Thoughts:** Felt like it was difficult to dissect the query starting from the most inner ones.
+A bit disappointing that each dbms requires a slightly different appriach depending on functions available.

+<h1>Day 6: January 10, 2018</h1>
+**Today's Progress**:
+**Thoughts:**

+<h1>Day 7: January 11, 2018</h1>
+**Today's Progress**:
+**Thoughts:**